-Unireso public buses leave for the city centre every few minutes from the departures and arrivals levels.
-Passengers can pick up a free ticket for public transport from the machine in the baggage collection area on the arrivals level; information is available at the Unireso information counter in the arrivals hall.
+Public buses leave for the city centre every few minutes from the departures and arrivals levels.
+Passengers can pick up tickets for public transport from the machines in the baggage collection area on the arrivals level; information is available at the Unireso information counter in the arrivals hall.
 A free hotel shuttle transports passengers to major hotels.
-A Unireso train leaves for Cornavin RR Station in the city centre every 10 minutes, from where connections can be made to destinations throughout Europe.
+A Unireso train leaves for Cornavin RR Station in the city centre roughly every 10 minutes, from where connections can be made to destinations throughout Europe.

 Car rental companies include Alamo, Avis, Budget, Europcar, Hertz and National.
 Travellers should ensure they hire their car on the French side of the border if they are going to France, and vice-versa.
 It is only about three miles (5km) into town.

-Taxis can be found outside of the arrival terminal and cost about CHF 35 to the city centre (a bit extra for luggage).
+Taxis can be found outside of the arrival terminal and it costs about CHF 40 to the city centre (a bit extra for luggage).
 The trip is three miles (5km) and commute times vary according to traffic.
 Taxis are metered and there are around 60 registered taxi ranks in Geneva.

 Terminal 2 is only used for charter flights in the winter months and is usually closed.